DEEP WOODS FARM

 CEDAR BOG (that isn’t a bog)

-Great work at the wetland!
+Great work at the wetland and woodland!

 …then on to Cedar Bog (that isn’t a bog).
 Below, see some of the interpretive material that on display at the nature center.

 Additional information about Cedar Bog that isn’t a bog can be seen in the 1974 Ohio Journal of Science article by Clara May Frederick that can be read and downloaded HERE (link).

 OHIO PLANTS SPECIES LISTS